Khloe Kardashian Reveals How Baby True Bonds With Her Cousins

 “The three little girls are gonna grow up together.
 Chi and Stormi are just two weeks apart and then True is just a few months behind so that’s really exciting.
 We’re so excited.
 Me and Kylie and Khloe are planning one of those kids’ photo shoots, just like a silly shot that we can have all the girls, ’cause Stormi and Chicago have so many pictures together.
 So, we can’t wait for True to join the crew,” Kim Kardashian previously revealed of the cousins in the past.

-As previously reported by the Inquisitr, Khloe Karashian also recently opened up about why fans saw her hoping for a baby boy during her pregnancy on last season of Keeping Up with the Kardashians.
+As previously reported by the Inquisitr, Khloe Kardashian also recently opened up about why fans saw her hoping for a baby boy during her pregnancy on last season of Keeping Up with the Kardashians.
 Kardashian told fans via social media that she “so badly” wanted a little boy due to her strong connection with her oldest nephew, Mason Disick.

 Khloe says that she felt comfortable having a boy because of all of the time spent with Mason, and how they interact together.
 However, she is beyond happy to have her baby girl, and that she knows God gave her what she truly needed in her life.